 - To learn about what's working and what's not, and to improve.
-That means observing and analyzing data directly, something we do with care—avoiding situations where those outside our team might observe that data and, where feasible without undue effort, obfuscating or omitting data that would identify individuals in association with their data in ways not relevant to our investigations.
+That means observing and analyzing data directly, something we do with care—in particular, avoiding situations where those outside our team could observe that data.

 What We Won't Do With It